-After finishing his art, Whistler presented his painting in the Royal Academy of Art in London that completely rejected his project.
+After finishing his art, Whistler presented his painting to the Royal Academy of Art in London which completely rejected his project.
 This was the last art he ever presented in the Royal Academy of Art.

 The fast brushwork technic in this image is unmistakable, it is a Manet’s painting!